The Spirit of the USA: Chicago

-At the movie premiere in New York, FBO put together a notable stunt by enlisting -year-old baseball sensation Babe Ruth to join the Militia.
-Eager to outshine their New York counterparts, the second city arranged a similar spectacle in downtown Chicago.
+At the movie premiere in New York, FBO enlisted Babe Ruth to join the militia.
+Theaters in Chicago also wanted a spectacle for promotion.
 The film was slated to debut at the Castle Theatre on South State Street at West Madison.
-On the opening day, the Cubs baseball team, mounted on horseback, paraded down State Street escorted by eight horse-drawn 75 mm guns and a Regiment of soldiers.
+On the opening day, the Cubs baseball team, mounted on horseback, paraded down State Street escorted by eight horse-drawn 75 mm guns and a regiment of soldiers.
 The procession concluded at the Castle Theatre.
-The vast crowd witnessed the entire Cubs team joining the 122nd field artillery, taking an oath of allegiance right in front of the theatre.
+The crowd watched the Cubs team join the 122nd field artillery, taking an oath of allegiance in front of the theatre.